pwilmart/power_of_proteomes/README.md

 ![slide 14](images/Slide14.png)

 The strategy of excluding a moderate list of proteins (540-ish) most likely to be associated with the contaminant proteome looks better for this experiment.
 There are many biological groups and more than 50% of the samples have likely contamination.
 Most biological groups have contaminated samples.
 Excluding those samples would leave too few samples per group for statistical analyses.
-Proteins associated with the other proteome can be identified using the MDs clustering categorization.
+Proteins associated with the other proteome can be identified using the MDS clustering categorization.

 Excluding several hundred proteins will have consequences.
 Many of those proteins are probably present in both the main aorta proteome and in the contaminating proteome and could be of biological interest.
 There may also be other proteins that have smaller levels of contamination that is still high enough to create false positive or false negative statistical testing results.

 ---